matsagad/small-protein-gen/writeups/foldingdiff.md

     - Random Fourier features for time embeddings
 - MLP head to predict the angles from the BERT embeddings

-The loss, a hybrid between an L1 and L2 empirically found to do well by [^1], is given by
+The loss, a hybrid between an L1 and L2, is given by

 ```math
 $$